This topic describes how to troubleshoot issues that may occur when you use Function Compute as a backend service of API Gateway.

 Why are the bodies of the requests passed from API Gateway to Function Compute encoded in Base64?

 The bodies of the requests are encoded in Base64 to prevent content transmission errors or loss.
 Bodies in form format transmitted by API Gateway are not Base64-encoded.
 You must select Input Parameter Mapping in API Gateway when you transmit bodies in form format.
 We recommend that you check whether the value of the isBase64 field in the event is true before you decode events in the function.
 If the isBase64 field is set to true, you need to decode the request bodies.
-For more information about the formats of events that API Gateway passes to Function Compute, see Author functions.
+For more information about the formats of events that API Gateway passes to Function Compute, see Event format.